jasperlcw/CPSC1045_Project/README.md

 # Setup
-Clone the repository to your local system.
-Then run the GameProject.html file.
+Clone the repository to your local system, then run the GameProject.html file.